OtakuFucker/Web/Javascript/Fundamentals/Allocation, Stack and Heap Memory.md

 Let's go back to the mentioned question about what did reference means.
 The actual meaning of refernce is **the address that point to the object that stored in heap**.

 ## 3. Let/Const and Memory
-**Let's recall the differences between let and const which mentioned in the previous chapter.**
+**Let's recall the difference between let and const which was mentioned in latest chapter.**
 - let: changeable variable
 - const: unchangeable variable <br>
-To a beginner, it may straightly be understood that their difference is based on whether the value they contain can be modified.
+To a beginner, it may straightly be understood as their difference is based on whether the value they contain can be modified.

-However, there are some nonsense situations to be objection to this understanding:
+However, here raises some nonsense situations to be objections to this understanding:
 1.
 ```
 const _arr = [1,2,3,4];
 _arr.push(5);
 console.log(_arr); //result: (5)[1,2,3,4,5]
 ```
-**There isn't any error even though value of the array is changed.**
+**There isn't any error even though the value of the array is changed.**
 2. As mentioned, primitive value is immutable, which means the value can't be modified in any case.

-***What does "changeable" and "unchangeable" really means?***
+***What does "changeable" and "unchangeable" really means then?***
-In the previous parts, we've explained that js's method of processing assigment is creating a new address that holds the value instead of changing the value sits in the original address.
+In previous parts, we've explained that js's measure of assignment is creating a new address to holds the value instead of changing the value sits in the original address.
 Here comes the point:
 1. What we really change during assignment is the variable's address but not value
-3. Therefore, "changeable" actually refers to the allowance to change the address that variable points to
+3. Therefore, "changeable" actually refers to the allowance to change the address that the variable points to
-4. Primitive value it itself is allocated a fixed memory, we need a new address to store its value in every new assignment
+4. Primitive value it itself is allocated a fixed memory, we need a new address to store its value in every assignment
 5. Reference isn't allocated a fixed amount of memory for the objects, changing/adding property to the object doesn't casue creation of new address.
    (or you may understand it as assigning a value to object != assigning a new object, but assigning a primitive value == assigning a new value)
 ```